La Settimana Santa

 Readings from the gospels (vangeli) recount the appearance of the angels to the women who came to the tomb in search of Christ.
-During the liturgy of the baptism (la liturgia battesimale), all the faithful (tutti i fedeli) renew their baptismal vows.
+During the liturgy of the baptism (la liturgia battesimale), the faithful (i fedeli) renew their baptismal vows.

 Words and Expressons

 Via Crucis -- Stations of the Cross, a difficult time or challenge

 Avere la propria croce -- to have one’s cross or troubles